 Excellence in Health & Wellbeing Award supported by River Clyde Homes

 - Have had a positive impact on the wider local community

-• Successfully dealt with a complex issue
+- Have successfully dealt with a complex issue

 Who is eligible?

-How to apply
+How to enter & judging

-They should include a maximum of 1000 words on the project, which should be structured around the criteria set out above.
+They should include a maximum of 800 words on the project, which should be structured around the criteria set out above.
 Other supporting documents such as key reports may also be submitted as appendices to the main document.
 This submission will provide the basis for both short-listing and the final decision on the winning entry.